Tim Lucas: Screenwriting/Directing

 One of Lucas' film scripts, The Man with Kaleidoscope Eyes (co-written with Charlie Largent, with additional work by Michael Almereyda and James Robison), a comedy about the filming of Roger Corman's 1967 film The Trip, was optioned by Elizabeth Stanley Pictures, Metaluna Productions and SpectreVision, with director Joe Dante becoming involved.
 In October 2016, the script was the subject of a live table reading at the Vista Theater in Los Angeles, promoted as "The Best Film Never Made."
 The performance starred Bill Hader as Corman, Roger Corman himself as Roger Today, Ethan Embry as Jack Nicholson, and Claudia O'Doherty as Corman's longtime assistant Frances Doel.

 In November 2010, Lucas made his directorial debut at The Factory Digital Filmmaking School of the Douglas Education Center, with a promotional trailer and dialogue scene for a proposed feature film adaptation of his novel Throat Sprockets, executive produced by Robert Tinnell.
 The self-contained three-minute short, adapted from the novel's "Transylvania mon amour" chapter, features Christopher Scott Grimaldi as Ad Man (unnamed in the novel) and Brandy Loveless as Nancy Reagan.
 The short premiered at the Fantasia Film Festival in Montreal, Quebec on July 18, 2011, as a lead-in to the documentary Jean Rollin - Le Reveur Égare.

 In 2010, The Factory Digital Filmmaking School said director Irene Miracle would direct a short film, The Baggage Claim, based on a screenplay by Lucas.

 Audio commentaries

-Since 2000, Lucas has recorded numerous feature-length audio commentaries for DVD and Blu-ray releases.
-In addition to providing commentaries for most Mario Bava releases, he has recorded commentaries on a range of other subjects, including Georges Franju (Eyes Without a Face - BFI UK release only), Jean-Luc Godard (Alphaville - Kino Lorber release only), Roger Corman (Pit and the Pendulum - Arrow Films & Video UK release only), Jess Franco (Redemption's The Awful Dr. Orlof), Robert Fuest (Dr. Phibes Rises Again - Arrow Films & Video UK release only) and Alain Robbe-Grillet (each of the five main features in BFI's 2014 box set, and Kino Lorber's Last Year at Marienbad).
+Since 2000, Lucas has recorded over 100 feature-length audio commentaries for DVD and Blu-ray releases.
+In addition to providing commentaries for most Mario Bava releases, he has recorded commentaries on a range of other subjects, including Georges Franju (Eyes Without a Face - BFI UK release only), Jean-Luc Godard (Alphaville - Kino Lorber release only), Roger Corman (Pit and the Pendulum - Arrow Films & Video UK release only), Jess Franco (Redemption's The Awful Dr. Orlof), Robert Fuest (Dr. Phibes Rises Again - Arrow Films & Video UK release only), Quentin Tarantino (Inglourious Basterds - Arrow Films & Video release only) and Alain Robbe-Grillet (each of the five main features in BFI's 2014 box set, and Kino Lorber's Last Year at Marienbad).